Reuben T. Durrett

 Reuben Thomas Durrett (January 22, 1824 – September 16, 1913) was a lawyer, jurist, linguist, poet, editor, journalist, history writer, and Kentucky bibliographer.
 In 1871, Durrett founded the failed The Public Library of Kentucky.
 In 1884, Durrett founded the Filson Club, now the Filson Historical Society.

 Early life

+Durrett was born January 22, 1824, in Henry County, Kentucky.
+Durrett was a son of William and Elizabeth Rawlings Durrett.
+His father, a wealthy farmer, built the first brick house in Henry County about 1813 some two miles north of New Castle and is where Durrett was born and raised.
+Francis Durrett, his paternal grandfather, served under George Rogers Clark during the Illinois campaign.
+After the campaign Francis went back to his home in Henry County, which was then part of Virginia.